suika2engine/suika2/doc/tutorial.md

 Showing dialogue is fundamental to visual novels.
 You can print text in the message box.
-Replace the content of `init.txt` as follows.
+Replace the contents of `init.txt` as follows:

 ```
 @bg roof.png 1.0